bundlewatch/bundlewatch/.github/ISSUE_TEMPLATE.md

 **If this is a feature request, what is motivation or use case for changing the behavior?**

-**Please mention other relevant information such as the browser version, Node.js version, bundlesize version, and Operating System.**
+**Please mention other relevant information such as the browser version, Node.js version, bundlewatch version, and Operating System.**